kobylyanskiy/edge-docs/docs/quickstart.md

 <div style="text-align: center;"><img src="../img/quickstart/edge_to_gnss_top_view.png" style="width: 500px;"></div><br>

-You can connect the wire to any of the two CAN ports on Edge.

 ## Connect video camera

-Camera should be connected to HDMI-IN port on Edge.
+Camera should be connected to the HDMI-IN port on Edge.
 In case you are connecting an action camera then most likely it will have Micro-HDMI connector as well.
-In that case you would need Micro-HDMI to Micro-HDMI cable to connect the camera to Edge.
+In that case you would need Micro-HDMI to Micro-HDMI cable to connect the camera to the Edge.

 <div style="text-align: center;"><img src="../img/quickstart/camera_to_edge.png" style="width: 550px;"></div><br>